docker/docs/desktop/mac/index.md

 #### Enable VirtioFS

-The 4.6 release of Docker Desktop for Mac lets developers use a new experimental file-sharing implementation called [virtioFS](https://virtio-fs.gitlab.io/){: target='_blank' rel='noopener' class='_'}; the current default is gRPC-FUSE.
-During testing, virtioFS has reduced the time taken to sync changes between the host and VM up to 90%.
-For more details, see our < need link for 4.6 blog post>.
+ Docker Desktop for Mac lets developers use a new experimental file-sharing implementation called [virtiofS](https://virtio-fs.gitlab.io/){: target='_blank' rel='noopener' class='_'}; the current default is gRPC-FUSE. virtiofs has been found to significantly improve file sharing performance on macOS.
+For more details, see our blog post [Speed boost achievement unlocked on Docker Desktop 4.6 for Mac](https://www.docker.com/blog/speed-boost-achievement-unlocked-on-docker-desktop-4-6-for-mac/){:target="_blank" rel="noopener" class="_"}.

 To enable virtioFS: